psycopg/psycopg2/doc/src/extras.rst

         Use this method to report to the server that all messages up to a certain LSN position have been stored and may be discarded.

-        This method can also be called with default parameters to send a keepalive message to the server.
+        This method can also be called with all default parameters' values to send a keepalive message to the server.

-        In case the message cannot be sent at the moment, remembers the positions for a later successful call or call to `~flush_replication_feedback()`.
+        In case of asynchronous connection, if the feedback message cannot be sent at the moment, remembers the passed LSN positions for a later hopefully successful call or call to `~flush_replication_feedback()`.

     .. method:: flush_replication_feedback(reply=False)